-CEREC Same Day Crowns in Downtown San Diego
+CEREC Same Day Crowns in Downtown San Diego, CA

-Turns Out You Have Better Things to do with Your Time—by Dr, David Donnelly D.D.S.
+Turns Out You Have Better Things to do with Your Time

 Technology today is changing our everyday lives.
 Many people, however, aren’t aware that technology also is impacting dentistry in new and exciting ways.
 Cutting-edge innovations in dental instruments are requiring less time in the dental chair, causing less discomfort and creating satisfying results.
 One breakthrough instrument, called CEREC®, allows dentists to quickly restore damaged teeth with natural-colored ceramic fillings, saving patients time and inconvenience.

 CEREC® is an acronym for Chair side Economical Restoration of Esthetic Ceramics.
 Translated, it means that a dentist can economically restore damaged teeth in a single appointment using a high-quality ceramic material that matches the natural color of other teeth.